-This year marks the business's 30th anniversary, with its first product, the MJ-500T, having been launched in 1986.
+In 1986, Yamaha Motor launched its first product, the WaveRunner 500.
 The product's marketing concept, "A water vessel anyone can ride, with assurance and convenience," was welcomed by markets and effectively expanded the enjoyment of marine recreation beyond existing mainstream activities like cruising and fishing.
 PWC attract many users, mainly in North America.